IaisonQ/speedtests-scripts/README.md

 After logging and funding your Vultr account.
 You will be able to create a VPS by clicking the large + symbol in the top right.

-Server Location: Choose your server location.
-For the most reflective results, select the region closest to your actual location.
-Not every country is currently available from Vultr however they expand regions.
+Server Location: Choose the region closest to your actual location for the most reflective results.
+Not every country is currently available from Vultr however they occasionally expand regions.

 Server Type: Choose Debian 9 x64 as your Server Type.